postgresml/postgresml/pgml-cms/docs/open-source/korvus/example-apps/semantic-search.md

+---
+description: >-
+  An example application built with Korvus to perform Semantic Search.
+---

 # Semantic Search

 This example demonstrates using the `korvus` SDK to create a collection, add documents, build a pipeline for vector search and make a sample query.